-Bing redirect virus on Mac: Removal instruction
+Bing redirect virus on Mac: removal instruction

-If you’ve noticed that the browser you use on your Mac has suddenly started re-directing to Bing whenever you try and use Google or Yahoo to search the web, your Mac has fallen prey to the Bing redirect virus.
+If you’ve noticed that the browser you use on your Mac has suddenly started redirecting to Bing whenever you try and use Google or Yahoo to search the web, your Mac has fallen prey to the Bing redirect virus.

-Mac users are just as vulnerable for adware attacks as Windows users.
-Have you heard of NewTab?
-This adware redirect virus has swarmed across the Mac world infecting 30 millions of Macs.
-Adware known as Bing belongs to the same family.
-So here’s your guide on how to get rid of Bing on your Mac.
+Mac users are just as vulnerable to adware attacks as Windows users.
+In fact, browser hijackers and adware are on the rise again, despite the ever-improving security protocols.
+Adware, such as Bing redirect, frequently targets Mac users.
+So, here’s your guide on how to get rid of Bing on your Mac.

 What is Bing redirect virus

-How did it get onto your Mac?
+How did Bing get automatically onto your Mac?

-How to destroy the Bing virus manually
+How to get rid of Bing manually

 There are several steps to manual Bing redirect virus removal.
-First, stop it running.

 - Look for any processes that look like they may be malware.
 If you’re not sure, google the name of suspicious processes.